Creating a Delectable Cheeseboard

 Posted on: December 20 2017

-Creating a festive cheeseboard can be a work of art!
+Perfect for sharing with family and friends, creating a showstopping cheeseboard can be a work of art!
 A delicious one at that!
 However we know how many options there are out there so we've created a list of some of our tried and tested favourite pairings.
 Afterall, the finest artisan cheeses deserve the finest condiments!

 Pairings for Cheddar: From the farmhouse or the creamery, raw milk or pasteurised, the flavour of Cheddar varies enormously.